 - Fuel your body

-Try and get a good night’s sleep before your test, it will help you feel less jittery on the day.
-Also make sure you eat something before your test; otherwise your concentration levels could be affected.
+Prepare for driving test trying to get a good night’s sleep before your test, as it will help you feel less jittery on the day.
+Also make sure you eat something before your test; otherwise, your concentration levels could be affected.

 - Get to know the mechanics of a car